1904–05 Burslem Port Vale F.C. season: Second Division

-The club finished in sixteenth place, though their 27 points saw them just one point off Blackpool, and six points off seventh place.
-Burton United and Doncaster Rovers both finished well below Vale, and at the end of the season both Vale and Burton were re-elected.
+In February, the club's revival was helped by new signing Robert Carter Carter scored two goals on his debut in a 3–2 victory over West Bromwich Albion.
+Vale went on to win five of their last six home games, though they lost their remaining seven away matches.
+The away defeats included a 5–0 beating at Burnley.
+The one home reversal came at the hands of Leicester Fosse on 3 April, who roughed up their hosts.
+An 8–1 thrashing came at Anfield as Liverpool's "superiority was never in doubt".
+Management continued to shuffle players around, and the team put up " a better fight than expected" in a 3–1 loss at Bolton Wanderers.
+Vale needed to win at Chesterfield Town on the final day to escape a re-election vote, but good chances were squandered and two goals were conceding whilst kicking down the slope as Vale lost 2–1.

-Dick Allman was top scorer with a pitiful eight goals, though scoring proved to be a team effort to give Vale a reasonable total of 47 league goals.
+The club finished in 16th place, though their 27 points saw them just one point off Blackpool and six points off seventh place.
+Burton United and Doncaster Rovers both finished well below Vale, and at the end of the season, both Vale and Burton were re-elected.
+Dick Allman was the top scorer with eight goals, though scoring proved to be a team effort to give Vale a reasonable total of 47 league goals.
 However, in defensive terms the season was awful, their 72 conceded would always guarantee a battle against dropping into the lottery of the re-election zones.

 Allman left for Reading at the season's end.
 Harry Croxton was an ever-present, and other regulars included goalkeeper Harry Cotton, and outfielders Sam Whittingham, Joseph Holyhead, George Price, and Adrian Capes.
-Manager Sam Gleaves stepped down at the end of the season, and was given the position of director, his replacement was former player Tommy Clare.
+Club secretary Sam Gleaves stepped down at the end of the season and was given the position of director.
+His replacement, with the position of manager-secretary, was former player Tommy Clare.

 Finances

-The financial outlook was as grim as ever, as directors were forced to sell Ernest Mullineux and Tom Simpson to Bury for £600 and £200 respectively.
-This gave the club a season profit of £140, and reduced club debt to just £33, however gate receipts had fallen by £150.
+Player sales gave the club a season profit of £140 and reduced club debt to just £33.
+However, gate receipts had fallen by £150.
+The directors opted to pay players summer wages again in order to attract better quality players.

 Cup competitions

-The club came up against tough competition in both county cup competitions, losing 1–0 to Wolverhampton Wanderers in the First Round of the Staffordshire Senior Cup.
+The club came up against tough competition in both county cup competitions, losing 1–0 to Wolverhampton Wanderers in the first round of the Staffordshire Senior Cup.
 They found rather more success in the Birmingham Senior Cup, where Vale defeated rivals Stoke with a Tom Simpson hat-trick at home, following a goalless draw at the Victoria Ground.
-This achievement was less significant due to a slight from Stoke, who only sent out their reserve side.
-Following this success the club lost in the semi-final to Second Division rivals West Bromwich Albion.
+This achievement was less significant due to a slight from Stoke, who only sent out their reserve team.
+Vale complained to the Birmingham FA as they had lost our on gate receipts as spectators stayed away, but the FA replied that Stoke were to go unpunished.
+Vale then lost in the semi-final to Second Division rivals West Bromwich Albion.
 The club yet again failed to qualify for the FA Cup, losing narrowly to Barnsley in the qualification stages.